cincheo/jsweet/doc/jsweet-language-specifications.md

 In JavaScript, objects can have properties and functions, but can also (not exclusively), be used as constructors and functions themselves.
 This is not possible in Java, so JSweet defines special functions for handling these cases.

--   `$apply` is used to state that the object can be used as a function.
+-   `apply` is used to state that the object can be used as a function.

 -   `$new` is used to state that the object can be used as a constructor.